 Garlic mashed potatoes

-To give these homemade mashed potatoes a garlic flavor, add a couple cloves of garlic to the cooking water.
+To give the pomme puree a garlic flavor, add a couple cloves of garlic to the cooking water.
 Pass the cloves through the ricer right along with the potatoes.
 The potatoes will have a subtle yet irresistible aroma of garlic.

-You can serve the potatoes straightaway, or you can make them up to 2 hours in advance!
-Scrape the potatoes into a heatproof bowl, drizzle some milk over top, and cover the bowl with plastic wrap.
+Yes!
+Scrape the puree into a heatproof bowl, drizzle some milk over top, and cover the bowl with plastic wrap.
 Set the bowl over a pot of barely simmering water (the bottom of the bowl shouldn’t touch the water), and let it sit while you go about your business or finish up the rest of the meal.
 Have no fear, the best part of dinner is already done.

 Other holiday recipes to try: